Okapi, just one of the rare species at White Oak Plantation located near Amelia Island, Florida

 The many animal trophies on the walls of the Lodge, we were told, all died of natural causes at White Oak, not game hunting.
 A long hallway is lined with performing arts posters, most with original signatures of the artists, dancers, actors and singers.
 We also saw the small bowling alley, and a theatre/film viewing room within the Lodge.
 Other buildings on the premises include quaint guest cottages and “Roseland” which is decorated in a southwestern theme (where President Clinton stayed).

-This magical, secluded world, an “animal planet” of its own, is right here in Nassau County, Florida near Amelia Island.
-Don’t miss the opportunity to see it on March 7, 2010.
+This secluded world, an “animal planet” of its own, is right here in Nassau County, Florida near Amelia Island.
+Don’t miss the opportunity to see it.